 Products from Amazon.com

-We’re now at the bathroom portion of our home tour.
+We’re now in the bathroom portion of our home tour.
 We decided to have white walls since the bathroom floor tile is darker than the rest of the house.
 It’s pretty serene and makes for a good bath.
 Both the adult bathroom and the kid bathroom are very similar.
-The only different is the kids’ countertop is much bigger.
+The only difference is the larger size of the kids’ countertop.

-Next, is the kids bathroom.
+Next, is the kids’ bathroom.
 Much sunnier.
 Much brighter.
-Huge window that faces North.
-This rubber ducky makes me smile every time.
+It also has a huge window that faces North.

 While I was photographing for this home tour, someone thought it would be funny to play with the toothpaste.
 Obviously, she’s the main one laughing.